Email List Building: 8 Best List Building Strategies for 2021

 In the example above, electric bike manufacturer Evelo used this list building strategy by creating a buyer’s guide for electric bikes.
 It has been implemented on their product detail pages so it’s safe to assume that visitors will find this content useful as they are likely in the consideration/research phase of the purchase cycle.

 Visitors who might not be ready to buy a bike right now will be provided with all the information they need to make an informed purchase, putting Evelo in their good graces.
-From Evelo’s point of view, they get the email of someone who is interested in buying electric bikes and can now nurture them via email and EDM marketing campaigns to try and secure the sale at a later date.
+From Evelo’s point of view, they get the email addresses of people who are interested in buying electric bikes and can now nurture them via email marketing and EDM marketing campaigns to try to eventually turn them into paying customers.

 7. Include opt-in fields at checkout